BlockchainCommons/Learning-Bitcoin-from-the-Command-Line/03_3_Setting_Up_Your_Wallet.md

 "VERSION WARNING"s for features that had been recently introduced.
 For example, Bitcoin Core v0.21.0 (January 2021) stopped creating wallets by default and introduced experimental descriptor wallets, which then became default with Bitcoin v23.0 (April 2022).
+>
-These WARNINGS have largely been removed, as they quickly become out of date.
+> These WARNINGS have
+largely been removed in recent versions of this course, as they quickly become out of date.
 The exception is for interoperable features that may or may not have been adopted by remote nodes (e.g., new address types).
 But for your own machine, just make sure you are using at least the version of Bitcoin Core that is flagged in [Chapter 2](02_0_Setting_Up_a_Bitcoin-Core_VPS.md) and you'll have access to all the functions herein.
+>
-(Though be aware that sometimes functions are deprecated and removed, so if you are using a newer version there's a small chance that something may no longer be available.)
+> Be aware that sometimes functions are deprecated and removed, so if you are using a newer version there's a small chance that something may no longer be available.

 ## Create a Wallet